arengu/arengu.github.io/docs/product/forms/fields.md

 Form does not accept any value that does not satisfy the specified numeric format.
 Formats that support decimal numbers do not require users to specify them when integers are provided.

-> Currency format allows negative numbers, so stablish a Minimum value when needed.
+> Currency format allows negative numbers, so establish a [Minimum value](#minimum-value) when needed.

-**Useful for:** requiring integer amounts on product pre-sale.
+**Useful for:** Requiring integer amounts on pre-sale product.

 **Available for:** [Number](#number-field) field.

 ### Valid values

-Specifies the possible options that an user can specify for a field.
-This rule can be combined with [Additional values](#additional-values) property when you have to allow people to specify custom values.
+Specifies the possible options that a user can set for a field.
+This rule can be combined with the [Additional values](#additional-values) property when you have to allow people to set custom values.

-**Useful for:** setting the company departments or specifying the available sizes of a t-shirt.
+**Useful for:** Setting the company departments or specifying the available sizes of a t-shirt.

 **Available for:** [Choice](#choice-field) and [Dropdown](#dropdown-field) fields.